Molto Grazie, Magnificent Milan

 We walked down a city street and as we turned the corner behind our tour guide, the Cathedral of Milan came into view.
 Tears came to my eyes as the sun shone on the front of the beautiful Duomo di Milano.

 The Cathedral sits at one end of the wide, rectangular Piazza del Duomo.
 It looks like a delicate, sugar-spun fairy castle with the sunlight shining on it.
-The pinkish-white marble it's built of makes it gleam brightly.
-It's the largest church in Italy (after St. Peter's Basilica in Vatican City).
+The pinkish-white marble it’s built of makes it gleam brightly.
+It’s the largest church in Italy (after St. Peter’s Basilica in Vatican City).
+Later on our tour of Lake Como, I’d note some similarities between the Como Cathedral and Milan’s Duomo.

-Historical Footnote #5: The Duomo di Milano is built on the foundations of what had been older buildings dating back to Roman times.
+Historical Note #5: The Duomo di Milano is built on the foundations of what had been older buildings dating back to Roman times.
 Over the 600 years that it took to complete the Cathedral, several different archbishops, chief engineers, architects, and architectural styles came and went.

 - Construction began in 1386 of what was intended to be a Lombard Gothic-style brick cathedral.